buistvn/lainavi/README.md

   ```sh
   node index.js
   ```
-* View the list of commands
+* View the list of commands in Discord
   ```sh
   {prefix}help
   ```